Beyond the Mundy Arms …..

 There was a slump in the lace trade.
 The factory was closed.
 Baileys left the town and Mr. Joseph (sic) Taylor, who was the chief financier, lost a great deal of money causing him financial difficulties“.

-Born in Ilkeston in 1808 Joseph Bailey was a son of stocking weaver Samuel and Sarah (nee Burrows), and married Sarah Shaw in April 1826.
+Born in Ilkeston in 1808 Joseph Bailey was a son of stocking weaver Samuel and Sarah (nee Burrows), and married Sarah Shaw on April 10th 1826.

 He was a first cousin of Gilbert Bailey, farmer of Nottingham Road.